Create a Chart in a PowerPoint Presentation in C#

 Microsoft.Office.Interop.PowerPoint.Slide objSlide = null;

-//Access the first slide of presentation
+// Access the first presentation slide.

 objSlide = objPres.Slides[1];

-//Select firs slide and set its layout
+// Select the first slide and set its layout.

 objSlide.Select();